AdaCore/gnatstudio/docs/users_guide/extending.rst

     * :guilabel:`Comments`

       Font variant and colors used to highlight comments.
-Setting the color to white sets the color as transparent.
+      Also used to display the prompt in the debugger console.

     * :guilabel:`SPARK Annotations`